-Objective 3: Complete detailed profiles of pore water geochemistry within the lowermost sedimentary strata of the Shikoku Basin as an indicator of fluid chemistry within upper basement.

-We failed to achieve this objective at Site C0011 because of premature termination of the coring hole (destruction of bit).
-Furthermore, geochemical profiles higher in the sedimentary section are ambiguous with respect to a possible basement fluid source because of the extensive amounts of contamination by drilling fluid.
+Objective 3: Construct detailed profiles of interstitial water geochemistry within the lowermost sedimentary strata of the Shikoku Basin as an indicator of fluid chemistry within upper basement files higher in the sedimentary section are ambiguous with respect to a possible basement fluid source because of the extensive amounts of contamination by drilling fluid.
 At Site C0012, however, pore fluid samples were successfully extracted from cores in close proximity to the sediment/basement interface.
-Initial evaluation of the data reveals several intriguing possibilities for fluid sources, migration pathways, and mixing, including a more seawater-like fluid emanating from the upper basement.
-Chlorinity increases above seawater values by 12% toward the basement contact, whereas all of the other comparable sites in the Nankai subduction zone show freshening of pore water with depth.
-In addition, the sulfate reduction zone is much deeper than anticipated at Site C0012, and sulfate depletion coincides with marked increases in methane and ethane concentrations.
+Initial evaluation of the data reveals several intriguing possibilities for fluid sources, migration pathways, and mixing, including a more seawater-like fluid flowing through the upper basement.
+At this site, chlorinity increases above seawater values by 12% toward the basement contact, whereas all of the other comparable sites in the Shikoku Basin and trench show freshening of interstitial water with depth.
+In addition, the sulfate reduction zone is much deeper than anticipated at Site C0012, and sulfate depletion coincides with increases in methane and ethane concentrations.
 The sulfate profile is probably driven by AMO and hydrogen sulfide production.
 There is also widespread geochemical evidence for alteration of volcanic material at both sites; this alteration includes a component of dispersed ash, volcanic sand, and the basaltic basement.
-These hydration reactions result in silica, potassium, and magnesium depletion, together with high levels of dissolved calcium.
-As stated above, the pore water geochemistry program was a major success when viewed in its entirety.
+These hydration reactions result in depletion of silica, potassium, and magnesium, together with high levels of dissolved calcium.
+As stated above, the interstitial water geochemistry program was a major success when viewed in its entirety.